Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Conclusion

+After these steps we can deduce that $\Ind(X,U)=0$.
+We hope to be able to carry on a proof based on this strategy in a forthcoming paper.

-\paragraph{Acknowledgments} During the preparation of that work, S.A was supported by a post-doctoral grant financed by CAPES (Brazil) and by the Programa Contrataci\'on de Acad\'emicos Provenientes del Exterior of CSIC (Uruguay).
-He was also partially supported by Marcelo Viana's Prix Louis D.
+\paragraph{Acknowledgments} During the preparation of this work, S.A was supported by a post-doctoral grant financed by CAPES (Brazil) and by the Programa Contrataci\'on de Acad\'emicos Provenientes del Exterior of CSIC (Uruguay).
+He was also partially supported by the project \emph{Geometric theory of dynamical systems and France-Brazil cooperation in mathematics}, sponsored by Marcelo Viana's prix Louis D. He also acknowledges the support of ANII via the project FCE-1-2017-1-135352.

 C.B.was partially supported by IFUM and Ci\^encia sem Fronteiras CAPES.

 B.S was supported by Marco Brunella's post-doctoral fellowship at Universit\'e de Bourgogne.
 Thanks to the generosity of Brunella's family.